 Mental Health Matters

-It’s important for WIC staff to be aware of the prevalence and impact on health outcomes of maternal depression among the WIC target population - the WIC nutrition assessment process and referral services lend themselves well to identifying and linking women with or at risk of depression to appropriate services.
+It’s important for WIC staff to be aware of the prevalence and impact on health outcomes of maternal and child depression among the WIC target population - the WIC nutrition assessment process and referral services lend themselves well to identifying and linking women with or at risk of depression to appropriate services.

 What to know – key points

 Depression is more than just feeling down or having a bad day and can interfere with normal, everyday functioning.

 Anyone can get depressed, and depression can happen at any age and in any type of person, and doesn’t feel the same for everyone.
 Learn more about depression among women.

 Many children have fears and worries, including toddlers who may become distressed about being separated from their parents.

 Depression can interfere with parenting, potentially leading to problems in the physical health and well-being of children of depressed parents.